We all want to be loved, admired, accepted, and respected.

 This means knowing the core of successful communication.

-We’ve all had someone else be successful, tried the same thing, and couldn’t understand why we got rejected.
+We’ve all had someone else be successful, tried the same thing, and couldn’t understand why they got success.

 Seeing charismatic people on the surface, we notice differences: